skymsg/note/english/20221102/word.md

 ## verb
 * to go on,engage in, or conduct a campaign
 * to enter(something,such as a horse or boat) in competition
+#seamlessly
+smoothly and continuously,with no apparent gaps or spaces between one part and the next